What about Your Oath of Office, Mr. Trump?

 Putin Sees No Price to Pay for Meddling in U.S.

-Last winter, the Trump Administration’s top-level national intelligence team -the heads of five major intelligence agencies – testifed at a congressional hearing that Russian intelligence operatives are already at work, gearing up to sow discord and disrupt the 2018 mid-term US elections.
+Last winter, the Trump Administration’s top-level national intelligence team -the heads of five major intelligence agencies – testifed at a congressional hearing that Russian intelligence operatives were already at work sowing discord to disrupt the 2018 mid-term US elections.

 “Frankly, the United States is under attack,” warned Dan Coats, a former Indiana Republican senator chosen by President Trump as Director of National Intelligence.
 “At a minimum,” Coats cautioned, “we expect Russia to continue using propaganda, social media, false-flag personas, sympathetic spokespeople, and other means of influence to try to exacerbate social and political fissures in the United States.”

-Coats renewed his warnings against Russian electoral interference just a few days ago, on the virtual eve of Trump’s meeting with Putin in Helsinki.
+Coats renewed his warnings against Russian electoral interference in 2018 once again in July, virtually on the eve of Trump’s meeting with Putin in Helsinki.

 The nation’s intelligence chiefs all but say openly that they are looking for leadership and guidance from the President for them to organize concerted efforts to provide for the security and protect the sanctity of the mid-term congressional elections.
 But their testimony provokes no discernible response from President Trump.